How to Reduce Urea Levels in Blood with Diet?

 Answer:

-The best diet that can help reduce urea in the blood is a balanced diet.
-It must have low protein and low healthy carbs.
-In addition, you should drink plenty of water in this diet.
-The diet includes fruits, vegetables, whole grains, and legumes.
+Your diet must have low protein.
+It should have healthy carbs.
+In addition, you must have good fluids.
 For better results, you can go see a dietician.
 They can give you a special diet chart for the same.

 5. Question: